mbraverm/mbraverm.github.io/content/research/recent-projects.md

 #### Direct product and parallel repetition: using information formalism

+In light of the *BR'11* and *GKR'15* results, information complexity becomes the "correct" measure for studying amortized cost of two-player randomized communication complexity.
+The connection from *BR'11* between information and amortized communication can be further deepened by a *direct product* theorem.
+A direct sum theorem gives a lower bound on the amount of resources required to accomplish $k$ copies of a task.
+A direct product theorem further says that trying to solve $k$ copies of the task with fewere resources will fail except with an exponentially small probability.

+**Theorem [[BRWY'13](https://eccc.hpi-web.de/report/2012/143/),[BW'14](https://eccc.weizmann.ac.il/report/2014/047/)]:** If $I$ bits of information are required to compute a single copy of a function $f(x,y)$ under an input distribution $\mu$, then any communication protocol that attempts to solve $k$ copies of $f$ with input distributed according to $\mu^k$ using $o(k\cdot I)$ bits of communication will fail except with an exponentially small probabiliy $2^{-\Omega(k)}$.

+At the heart of the proof of the direct product theorem is applying

 #### The two-bit AND function and Disjointness

 #### Does one need memory to approximately count?

+#### Beyond two party communication?

 *Further reading*: a survey can be found here.
 Quantum information complexity.